mahlonsmith/Arborist-SNMP/README.md

                  You can also set this to a Hash, keyed on mount name, if you want differing warning values per mount point.
 A mount point that is at 100% capacity will be explicity set to `down`, as the resource it represents has been exhausted.
+  * **alert_readonly**: Set the now to an `error` state if mounts are readonly.
+                 This may be helpful in iscsi-root environments.
+You can set this to a Hash, keyed on mount name, if you want differing behavior per mount point.
   * **include**: String or Array of Strings.
 If present, only matching mount points are considered while performing checks.
 These are treated as regular expressions.
   * **exclude**: String or Array of Strings.
 If present, matching mount point are removed